S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Short Format for Evaluating Agreements

 -   _How has this agreement helped us?_
+-   _Is there any reason to drop this agreement?_
 -   _How can this agreement be improved?_
--   _Is there any reason why not to continue with this agreement?_
--   Agree on a next review date
+-   Agree on a next review date.

 ---